 Trying to Help Too Many People at Once

-A popular practice in many drug addiction treatments is to have sober patients sponsor another patient still undergoing treatment.
-While this can be an encouraging relationship for both people, this could be detrimental to the sober person if they try to help too many people at once.
+A widespread practice in many drug addiction treatments is to have sober patients sponsor another patient still undergoing treatment.
+While this can be an encouraging relationship for both people, it could be detrimental to the sober person if they try to help too many people simultaneously.
 The stress could cause them to start using their preferred substances again.